jvcasillas/icphs2019_rmd_template/README.md

 - The `icphs2019.sty` style file is located in `includes/tex/`.
 You probably should avoid modifying this in order to keep the correct ICPhS format (unless you really know what you are doing)
+- When you knit the `master.Rmd` file it will produce `master.tex`, just in case the .tex file is needed for submission/publication/etc.